JNasato/face-recognition-app/README.md

 # Face Recognition

 ## Summary
-Small application that uses the Yalefaces databases to train the AI.
+Small application that uses the Yalefaces databases to train the AI and test the face recognition.
 The realtime version uses the Local Binary Patterns algorithm and works on video.

 ## Tech Stack
 - Python